Responsible Gaming

 Tips for Responsible Play

-- Set a budget: Decide how much you can afford to spend on lottery tickets each week or month, and stick to that limit regardless of jackpot sizes.
+- Set a budget: Pick an amount you can afford each week or month, and stick to it — no matter how big the jackpot gets.

-- Understand the odds: Visit our Odds Calculator to understand the probability of winning.
-The odds of winning Division 1 in any Australian lottery are extremely long.
+- Know the odds: Check our Odds Calculator.
+Division 1 odds in any Australian lottery are extremely long.

-- Keep it fun: Lottery should be entertainment, not a financial strategy.
-Never rely on lottery winnings to pay bills or debts.
+- Keep it fun: Lottery is entertainment, not a financial plan.
+Never count on winnings to pay bills or debts.

-- Take breaks: If you find yourself spending too much time or money on lottery games, take a break.
+- Take breaks: If you're spending too much time or money on lottery games, step away for a bit.

-- Never borrow money: Do not borrow money or use credit to purchase lottery tickets.
+- Never borrow to play: Don't borrow money or use credit to buy tickets.

-- Be honest with yourself: If gambling is causing stress or financial difficulties, seek help.
+- Be honest with yourself: If gambling is causing stress or money problems, reach out for help.

 Warning Signs of Problem Gambling